Take your taste buds on a culinary journey with this sausage rougaille (rougail saucisse) recipe!!

 Rougaille, also known as rougail or rougay, is an aromatic tomato and onion-based stew which is popular in countries such as Madagascar and Mauritius.
 Reunion and Mauritian rougail have their origins in the Mascarenes; and it is actually considered the signature dish of the Reunion Islands.

-The original name originates from the Tamil language, which has Indian origins and is one of the many languages spoken in the region.
+The original name, which means a preserved green fruit or stew, originates from the Tamil language, which has Indian origins and is one of the many languages spoken in the region.
 Mauritian cuisine is a blend of the culinary cuisine of the French, former African slaves, Indian and Chinese workers who arrived in the country in the early 19th century.

 There are many types of rougaille such as the one with sausages (rougaille saucisses, which we are going to be making in this recipe, and which happens to be one of the most popular ones).
 Rougaille de poulet uses poultry, rougail mangue uses mango, and so forth.
 Similarly, different countries and families will have different ways of preparing the dish.
 Some versions tend to include ingredients such as garlic, ginger, turmeric, bay leaves, or curry leaves, while others choose to only use salt, pepper, tomatoes, and onions.